stryd/efulfillmentshop-go/docs/PurchasejsonldRead.md

 ### NewPurchasejsonldRead

-`func NewPurchasejsonldRead(channelId int32, channelReference string, plannedDate time.Time, supplierId int32, ) *PurchasejsonldRead`
+`func NewPurchasejsonldRead(plannedDate time.Time, supplierId int32, ) *PurchasejsonldRead`

 NewPurchasejsonldRead instantiates a new PurchasejsonldRead object This constructor will assign default values to properties that have it defined,